logartoRS/C-Sharp_Codes/00 Introduction/README.md

   Console.WriteLine("Double Number 2: " + doubleNumber2.ToString());
   ```

-  Result:
+  **Result:**

   > Double Number 1: -1.79769313486232
   >
   > Double Number 2: 1.79769313486232

+### Decimal

-* **Decimal:** It is precise fractional or integral type, which can represent decimal numbers with 29 significant digital, *decimal* is in the range ±1.0 × 10e−28 to ±7.9 × 10e28.
+It is precise fractional or integral type, which can represent decimal numbers with 29 significant digital, *decimal* is in the range ±1.0 × 10e−28 to ±7.9 × 10e28.

   ```c#
   decimal decimalNumber1 = -5.23456897M;